bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 At least I try to work on that, but I'm getting pulled back into Swift bindings.
 And this presentation is supposed to be about why the `Taproot` spec is laid out the way it is.
 What are some of the motivations, the constraints, limitations that are driving the design and I wanna really dig deep into the math that some of the vulnerabilities that we're trying to avoid as well as how we're solving those issues.
-So first of all, obviously we know that `Taproot` has not been active for a while, but why are we actually bothering with modifying the way that lightning channels are opened such that we can have lightning channels operate on half-route.
+So first of all, obviously we know that `Taproot` has not been active for a while, but why are we actually bothering with modifying the way that lightning channels are opened such that we can have lightning channels operate on Taproot.
 I guess I should have asked this question before showing this slide, but let me just go back and see if the audience has any suggestions they want to know here.

 ## Privacy & Security